VPortoV/VPortoV/README.md

 # Computer Science Student

-> The master has failed more times than the student has tried.
+> The master has failed more times than the beginner has even tried.